Crocka123/Crocka123/README.md

 Hi, I'm @Crocka123
-I like software engineering and programming
+Im a goober that likes programming